Lambert High School: Foundation and continued operation

-Lambert High School opened its doors ahead of the 2009-2010 school year with Gary Davison serving as the schools principle.
+Lambert High School opened its doors ahead of the 2009-2010 school year with Gary Davison serving as the school’s principal.

 During the 2020-21 school year, Lambert High School began a therapy dog program for special needs students, being the only school in the state of Georgia to currently do so.
 The school's first full-time therapy dog would be Duck, who was given to Lambert by Rucker Dog Training after he failed out of duck hunting school.

 An addition is currently being constructed by Charles Beall Constitution Company, Inc.

 In May 2023, the Forysth County Board of Education approved the school's request to name the semi-circle drive outside of the school's front entrance Will Davison Way.
 This was in honor of Gary Davison's late son, who died soon after the school's opening due to SIDS.

 In August 2023, Amanda Thrower was named principal, replacing Gary Davison.